Semrush Pricing (2026) — Which Plan is Best for You?

 User management in Semrush

 An aspect of Semrush pricing that you need to be very aware of involves user management.
-Unlike those of many competing SEO platforms, Semrush plans only come with one user account.
+Unlike those of several competing SEO/AI visibility platforms, Semrush plans only come with one user account.

 If you want to add more seats, you need to pay an additional — and not inconsiderable — fee.
 These fees are as follows: